bhicdurmaz/ARFIMA_time_series/README.md

 # ARFIMA_time_series
-A research work with Esra Akdeniz Duran
+A research work with Esra Akdeniz Duran by R language